PetyaKatsarova/born2broot_42/README.md

 **************** CONFIG THE VM ************************

-Part 4.1 - Installing Sudo..
+Part 4.1 - Installing Sudo

-su - to login in as the root user.. apt-get update -y
+su - to login in as the root user

+apt-get update -y

 apt-get upgrade -y

-.. apt install sudo
+apt install sudo

-.. usermod -aG sudo your_username to add user in the sudo group (To check if user is in sudo group, type getent group sudo)
+usermod -aG sudo your_username to add user in the sudo group (To check if user is in sudo group, type getent group sudo)

-.. sudo visudo to open sudoers file
+sudo visudo to open sudoers file

-.. find - # User privilege specification, type your_username      ALL=(ALL) ALL
+find - # User privilege specification, type your_username      ALL=(ALL) ALL

 ************* Installing and Configuring SSH (Secure Shell Host) ***************